 - 6 cups flour

-- Mix room temperature dairy free margarine with the sugar and the syrup until smooth, it is recommended to use an electric whisk.
+- In a large bowl, combine room temperature dairy-free margarine with sugar and syrup until smooth using an electric mixer.

-- Remove the dough from the bowl and mix in the rest of the flour on a baking table or counter top.
-When the dough is done, wrap it in foil and let it rest for 24 hours in the refrigerator.
+- Remove the dough from the bowl and mix in the rest of the flour by hand on the counter top.
+Wrap the dough in foil and let it rest for 24 hours in the refrigerator.

-- Remove a little bit of the dough at a time, roll it thin (use more flour as needed so that it doesn’t stick to the counter or the roller, but not too much which will make the cookies hard), then use whatever shapes you want to cut the cookies.
+- Remove a little bit of the dough at a time, rolling it out very thin.
+Use more flour as needed so that it doesn’t stick to the counter or the roller, but not too much which will make the cookies too dry and hard.
+Use cookie cutters to cut out shapes.

-- Put the sheets in the middle of the oven for about 5 minutes or until the cookies have a light brown color.
-Oven temperature should be around 390 F.
+- Place the sheets in the middle of the oven and bake for about 5 minutes, or until the cookies are light brown in color.